hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/flexible.md

 description: Use flexible privacy groups
 ---

-# Using flexible privacy groups
+# Use flexible privacy groups

 !!! warning